kasper-piskorski/docs/pages/documentation/7-examples/philosophers.md

 ### Philosophers

-The MindmapsDB [sample-projects](https://github.com/mindmapsdb/sample-projects) repo on Github contains [philosophers.gql](https://github.com/mindmapsdb/sample-projects/blob/master/philosophers.gql), which illustrates the [basics of the object model](../the-basics/mindmaps-basics.html).
-You can also find the example within the MindmapsDB distribution zip.
+The MindmapsDB repo on Github contains [philosophers.gql](https://github.com/mindmapsdb/mindmapsdb/blob/master/mindmaps-dist/src/examples/philosophers.gql), which is used to illustrate the [basics of the object model](../the-basics/mindmaps-basics.html).
+You can also find the `philosophers.gql` file within the MindmapsDB distribution zip and load it into a graph using the Graql shell, as discussed in the [Quick Start Tutorial](../the-basics/quickstart-tutorial.html), which explains the basics and illustrates how to make simple queries on the graph.

-The philosophers example is discussed in the [Quickstart Tutorial](../the-basics/quickstart-tutorial.html), which explains the basics and illustrates how to make simple queries on the graph.
+The [sample-projects](https://github.com/mindmapsdb/sample-projects) repo on Github contains a Java project that uses the Java Graph API.
+It is described in more detail in the [Graph API Overview documentation](../core-api/overview.html), which replicates the Quick Start tutorial using the Graph API.

 ## Where Next?